-- To attend school and classes regularly and punctually. - To comply with school and school division discipline and behaviour management policies. - To behave in a respectful manner and comply with the school code of conduct. - To complete assignments and other related work required by teachers or other employees of the school division. - To treat with respect school property and the property of others who are employed at or attending the school. - To assume responsibility if he or she destroys, damages, loses, or converts by an intentional or negligent act school or division property. - · Being prepared for all classes by bringing required materials and completing homework assignments. - Completing missed work. - Demonstrating academic integrity (i.e. not plagiarizing). - Engaging in educational opportunities through active classroom participation. - Being a good citizen. - · Expressing themselves using socially acceptable language and behavior for the school setting. - Respecting the diversity of all people in the school community. - Demonstrating self-discipline, and showing courtesy for all people in the school community.
+- To attend school and classes regularly and punctually. - · To comply with school and school division discipline and behaviour management policies. - To behave in a respectful manner and comply with the school code of conduct. - To complete assignments and other related work required by teachers or other employees of the school division. - To respect school property and the property of others who are employed at or attending the school.

-- Showing respect for property, rights and safety of themselves and others. - Resolving conflicts and difficulties through consultation and problem solving.
+- To assume responsibility if they destroy, damage, lose, or convert by an intentional or negligent act school or division property. - Being prepared for all classes by bringing required materials and completing homework assignments. - Completing missed work. - Demonstrating academic integrity (i.e. not plagiarizing). - Engaging in educational opportunities through active classroom participation. - Being a good citizen. - Expressing themselves using socially acceptable language and behavior for the school setting. - Respecting the diversity of all people in the school community. - Demonstrating self-discipline, and showing courtesy for all people in the school community. - Showing respect for property, rights and safety of themselves and others. - Resolving conflicts and difficulties through consultation and problem solving.